(A chapter of Akayama DanJay.)

 “He’d have to eat a centipede.”

 “He just did.
 You watched.
-Send him through Virgil Green, though.
-Dan’s worms are stuck together, but he needs a chance to straighten his head a little.
-This eternity ends with you, so he’s gotta die before you do.”
+Send him through Virgil Green, though, and don’t let him tell you otherwise.
+Dan needs to straighten his head a little since he’s gotta die before you, any year now.”

 “Whatever you say.”
 Jango stabbed Jay a fortieth time.
 Jay sputtered his last.
-Jango sighed and wiped his bloody hands on his robes.
-Was he really Virgil Blue now?
-Was Dan Jones destined for the white-walled monastery of Sheridan?
+Jango sighed and wiped his bloody arthritic hands on his sky-colored robes.
+Had Jay seriously just promoted him to Virgil Blue?
+Was Dan destined to die in Sheridan’s white-walled monastery?
 Jango clenched his eyes shut.
-There were no coincidences.
+There were no coincidences!

-He put his hands on his hips.
-He’d smuggled bugs for years, but he’d never had to cover up a murder before.
-Returning to Sheridan would be a challenge.
+Jango put one hand on his aching hips and the other hand on his tall cane.
+He’d smuggled bugs before, but he’d never had to cover up a murder.
+Returning to the Islands of Sheridan might be a challenge.

-Virgil Blue rapped his cane on the floor.
-“Jay and Jango left together.
-Tell me, Danny, have you ever wanted to visit a library with books from the future?”
+Virgil Blue knocked the door open with his cane.
+“Jay and Jango left together!
+Tell me, Danny, have you ever wanted to visit a library full of books from the future?“

 The worm squirmed in Anihilato’s grasp.

 “Don’t worry.
 Worms are easy to digest,” said Anihilato, as if that made any difference to the worm.
-“More complicated creatures have to be egged so I can separate their worms by sucking heat from their yolks.
-In the previous eternity I could soften egos using other mystical powers, but now I must resort to eggs.
+“The occasional complicated creatures have to be egged so I can separate their worms.
+In the last eternity I could separate worms using other mystical powers, but now I must resort to eggs.
 My last egg is almost ready.
 I’ve eaten all the rest.
-Soon I’ll have nothing left to eat but the Biggest Bird and the Mountain itself.”
+Soon I’ll have nothing left to eat but the Biggest Bird and the Mountain itself, and then I will be all.”

 Anihilato let the worm crawl across the egg.
 Then it snatched the worm and ate it.
 Anihilato wrapped itself around the egg and slept.